 The doctrine also appeared in Grynberg’s book over pages 65–66 (in Chapter 4, Non-Word Marks, Colors, and Trade Dress), in the excerpt from the Trademark Manual of Examining Procedure, §1202.03(a) Commercial Impression, which notes, e.g., “The significance of the proposed mark is a factor to consider when determining whether ornamental matter serves a trademark function.
 Common expressions and symbols (e.g., the peace symbol, ‘smiley face,’ or the phrase ‘Have a Nice Day’) are normally not perceived as marks.”

-This the failure-to-function doctrine as such hasn’t been fleshed out much by the courts.
+The failure-to-function doctrine as such hasn’t been fleshed out much by the courts.
 And we didn’t read a case that focused in on it by that name.
 But the concept is woven through out many cases.
-One example is Qualitex, where the court goes to some effort to explain that color can be a trademark precisely because it functions as a source identifier (in other words, does not fail to function.)
+One example is Qualitex, where the court goes to some effort to explain that color can be a trademark precisely because it functions as a source identifier (in other words, does not fail to function).

 Note that “functions as a trademark” (the negation of which is “failure to function”) is a distinct concept from “functionality” (the negation of which is that mark is “nonfunctional”), which is a doctrine saliently represented by TrafFix.
 A mark must function as a trademark to be valid as a trademark.
 And a mark must be nonfunctional in a utilitarian/TrafFix sense to be valid as a trademark.

+Is the mark unprotectable for being deceptive?

+Consider In re Budge (“Lovee Lamb”).

 Element (2) is: That trademark is owned by the plaintiff.

 The plaintiff must be the owner of the trademark to be able to sue a defendant for infringement.
 In essence, being the owner of a trademark means being the source of the goods to which that trademark is affixed.
 Consider: